 Bloodborne, Released on PS4 in 2015, developed by From Software

 Stalking oppressive streets as you are set upon by a colourful, seemingly endless hoard of violent evildoers, all while timing your attacks and dodges carefully.
-All the while, you are conserving precious health, supported via an array of powerups as you smash through an army of your foes.
+At the same time, it is vital to conserve precious health, supported via an array of powerups as you smash through an army of your foes.

 There is something familiar, even retro, in the appeal of Bloodborne, a Gothic horror brawler that is part of the insanely popular series of ‘Souls’ games.
 These are titles built on an appeal of increasingly intense challenge and learning over and over from your mistakes.

 The game’s almost oppressive mock Victorian setting, where you battle increasingly demonic hordes of werewolves, malign spirits, demonic spirits and feral cockneys in relatively photo-realistic 3D environs, is the pinnacle of what modern hardware can create.

 Yet without intending to do so, Bloodborne’s development – alongside that of the wider Dark Souls series – has given a very modern update to the arcade-style brawler game that has largely disappeared from mainstream gaming, apart from the occasional retro remake.

 These brawlers were 2D gems of varying quality and challenge that were truly from another era.
 Games where the player stalked oppressive streets set upon by a colourful, seemingly endless hoard of violent evildoers, timing your attacks and dodges carefully and conserving precious health, supported through an array of powerups as you smash through your foes.

 Something old, something new….